Pain · Procurement

 Because the US buyer is reading for a different document.
 The German quote names the product, the unit price, the lead time, and the standard terms.
 The US buyer expects a fixed total price in USD, a named US application engineer, a US warranty clause, US payment terms in net days, and a defined liability cap.
 Those fields do not appear, so the buyer sorts the document as not-procurement-ready and asks for a different version.
 Right product, right price, wrong shape.

 Incoterms are part of it.
 They are not the heart of it.
-The US procurement function expects the seller to absorb a defined set of risks the German quote leaves with the buyer, including freight liability, customs, in-bound damage, late-delivery penalty, and on-site application support.
-An EXW Stuttgart quote pushes those risks onto the US buyer and reads as not-serious in a US procurement room.
-Per US BEA FDI 2025, the US procurement function is sorting more German vendors than any year in the last decade, so the standard is faster, not friendlier.
+The US procurement function expects the seller to name who owns freight risk, customs, in-bound damage, late delivery, and on-site support.
+An EXW Stuttgart quote pushes too many open questions onto the US buyer and reads as not ready for the room.

 On its own, no. A US sales head selling inside a German quote document inherits the same mismatch and burns out at 12 to 18 months.
 The fix is upstream of the seat.
 Rebuild the quote shape, the warranty clause, the payment terms, the named US application contact, and the liability cap.
 Then the seat has a document the procurement reader accepts and the close cycle compresses by months.

-A Market Entry Sprint rebuilds the quote shape, the warranty and SLA template, the application-engineer routing, and the deck inside six to ten weeks.
+A Market Entry Sprint rebuilds the quote shape, the warranty and service template, the application-engineer routing, and the deck inside six to ten weeks.
 A Cross-Border Build covers full multi-channel US presence including quote, paid landing, sales enablement and outbound register over three to six months.
 A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Fit and commercial terms are handled privately after the inquiry.

-Inquiry through the contact form and a discovery conversation.
-Send the current US quote template, two recent stalled US quotes, the equivalent German quote, and the US sales-call notes attached to those threads.
+Inquiry through the contact form and a fit conversation.
+Share the current US quote template, two recent stalled US quotes, the equivalent German quote, and the US sales-call notes attached to those threads.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
-The US quote shape, the warranty clause, the governing-law clause and the liability cap require US counsel review and the firm flags those decisions before execution.
-The firm works inside the parameters counsel sets.
+No M&A transaction work.
+The US quote shape, warranty language, governing-law field, and liability cap require US counsel review.
+The firm flags those decisions before execution and works inside the parameters counsel sets.

 If the US buyer keeps asking for a different document, the price is innocent and the shape is the sort.